Connect with others who understand.

 Craniopharyngioma, the most common condition associated with hypothalamic obesity, doesn’t have any known risk factors.
 Some older, traditional types of brain surgery to treat brain tumors may have a higher risk of causing hypothalamic obesity compared to newer techniques.

-According to Mayo Clinic, the groups at the highest risk of traumatic brain injury include:
+According to Mayo Clinic, the groups of people at the highest risk of traumatic brain injury include:

 • Children younger than 4 years